ucsf-wynton/wynton-website-hpc/docs/software/software-repositories.md

 [alice@{{ site.devel.name }} ~]$ matlab -nosplash -nodesktop
 ```

-To see what other modules are available, use:
+To see what other "built-in" modules are available, use:

 ```sh
 [alice@{{ site.devel.name }} ~]$ module avail